Unveiling eXp World Holdings (EXPI)'s Value: Is It Really Priced

 Financial Strength

-Assessing a company's financial strength is crucial before investing. eXp World Holdings boasts a cash-to-debt ratio of 8581.5, surpassing 92.03% of its peers in the Real Estate industry.
-With a strong financial strength rating of 8 out of 10, the company's risk of permanent loss appears to be mitigated.
+Investors must consider a company's financial strength to mitigate the risk of permanent capital loss. eXp World Holdings boasts a robust cash-to-debt ratio of 8581.5, ranking it above 92.04% of its peers in the Real Estate industry.
+With an overall financial strength score of 8 out of 10, eXp World Holdings demonstrates a solid financial foundation.

 Profitability and Growth

-Investing in consistently profitable companies is generally less risky. eXp World Holdings has maintained profitability over the past decade, with a revenue of $4.20 billion and an EPS of $0.03 in the last twelve months.
-However, its operating margin of 0.01% is lower than 75.43% of its competitors, reflecting poor profitability.
-The company's growth is impressive, with a 3-year average annual revenue growth rate of 55.9%, ranking above 93.92% of the Real Estate industry.
-Nonetheless, its EBITDA growth rate is less encouraging, positioning it below industry peers.
+Profitability is a key indicator of a company's investment potential. eXp World Holdings has maintained profitability for 4 out of the past 10 years, with a revenue of $4.20 billion and an EPS of $0.03 over the last twelve months.
+However, its operating margin of 0.01% does not compare favorably within the Real Estate sector.
+The company's profitability rank is 4 out of 10, reflecting some challenges in this area.

+Growth is another vital factor in company valuation. eXp World Holdings has achieved an impressive average annual revenue growth of 55.9%, outperforming 93.91% of companies in the Real Estate industry.
+Yet, its 3-year average EBITDA growth rate stands at 0%, which is less promising.

-Comparing a company's Return on Invested Capital (ROIC) to its Weighted Average Cost of Capital (WACC) can indicate its value creation potential. eXp World Holdings' ROIC of 0.45 is significantly lower than its WACC of 19.31, suggesting challenges in generating cash flow relative to the capital invested.
+An effective way to assess a company's profitability is by comparing its Return on Invested Capital (ROIC) to its Weighted Average Cost of Capital (WACC). eXp World Holdings' ROIC of 0.45 is significantly lower than its WACC of 19.46, indicating that it may not be creating sufficient value for shareholders relative to the cost of its capital.

 Conclusion